kumarshantam99/Intelligent_Book_Management_System/README.md

 Path Param: id (integer)
 Response: Success message.

-POST /api/books/{id}/summary: Generate a summary for a book by ID.
+POST /summaries/generate-summary: Generate a summary for a book by ID.
-Path Param: id (integer)
+Request Body: {"content": "content of book to be summarized"}
 Response: Generated summary for the book.

 8.2 Review Management Endpoints